cliftonm/airity/README.md

 Examples
 ==
-Note that I use Slim and SASS for my markup, so you'll see this syntax in view pages.
+Note that we use Slim and SASS for my markup, so you'll see this syntax in view pages.

 All of these example are likely to change at this point!